-Governance Group Description Executive Board APRA's Executive Board (EB) normally meets on a monthly basis, but may meet more frequently if needed.
+Governance Group Description Executive Board APRA's Executive Board (EB) normally meets on a monthly basis but may meet more frequently if needed.
 The Executive Board is accountable for overseeing whole-of-APRA performance against its mandate, for approvals and decisions that have not otherwise been delegated and for other matters escalated by management or other governance committees for determination.
-Executive Board (Risk) APRA's EB also holds a dedicated meeting on risk on a monthly basis.
-The EB uses these dedicated risk meetings to oversee APRA's management and mitigation of risks by ensuring an effective Risk Management Framework, including a Risk Appetite Statement, is in place; overseeing the Executive Committee's management of risk; monitoring emerging strategic risks; and undertaking deep-dives of key risks where considered necessary, including consistently out-of-tolerance risk.
-Audit and Risk Committee APRA's Audit and Risk Management Committee (ARC) typically meets five times annually.
+Each EB incorporates a dedicated focus on risk to oversee APRA's management and mitigation of risks by ensuring an effective Risk Management Framework, including a Risk Appetite Statement, is in place; overseeing the Executive Committee's management of risk; monitoring emerging strategic risks; and undertaking deep-dives of key risks where considered necessary, including consistently out-of-tolerance risk.
+Audit and Risk Committee APRA's Audit and Risk Committee (ARC) typically meets four times annually.
 The ARC comprises three independent non-executive members.
 The ARC provides independent advice and assurance to the APRA Chair on APRA's financial and performance reporting responsibilities; risk oversight and

 Governance Group Description management; and systems of internal control.
 APRA's ARC is advisory and not a decision-making authority.
-Executive Committee APRA's Executive Committee (ExCo) meets formally on a twice monthly basis.
+Executive Committee APRA's Executive Committee (ExCo) normally meets twice a month.
 The ExCo focuses on driving APRA's operational effectiveness and risk management over the short- to medium-term.
 The ExCo is accountable for approvals and decisions made as defined in its Terms of Reference and for other matters escalated by management or other governance committees/groups for determination.
-Supervision Oversight Committee APRA's Supervision Oversight Committee (SOC) meets on a monthly basis.
+Supervision Oversight Committee APRA's Supervision Oversight Committee (SOC) meets monthly.
 The SOC is the primary forum for strategic oversight of APRA's core supervision function, model and practices.
 The SOC is accountable for approvals and decisions made as defined in its Terms of Reference and other matters escalated by management or other governance committees/groups for determination.
 Prudential Policy Committee APRA's Prudential Policy Committee (PPC) meets twice monthly.
 The PPC is the primary forum for strategic oversight and development of prudential policy.
-The PPC is accountable for approvals and decisions made as defined in its Terms of Reference and other matters escalated by management or other governance committees/ groups for determination.
+The PPC is accountable for approvals and decisions made as defined in its Terms of Reference and other matters escalated by management or other governance committees/groups for determination.
 Resolution and Enforcement Committee APRA's Resolution and Enforcement Committee (REC) meets twice monthly, or more frequently as needed.
 The REC is the primary forum for strategic oversight and review of APRA's crisis and enforcement powers.
 The REC acts in an advisory capacity in relation to higher risk regulated institutions and the use of APRA's powers.
 The REC is accountable for approvals and

-Governance Group Description decisions made as defined in its Terms of Reference and other matters escalated by management or other governance committees/ groups for determination.
+Governance Group Description decisions made as defined in its Terms of Reference and other matters escalated by management or other governance committees/groups for determination.

-Other committees/ groups
+Other committees/groups

-The following committees/ groups have been established and report to the governance committees listed above.
+The following committees/groups have been established and report to the governance committees listed above.